2024-learn/devsecops-nana/README.md

     - Testing the app's running instance or deployed version
     - Checks for the application's vulnerability while it is running
     - Analyzing behavior and responses in real time
-    - DAST tool simulates attacks
-    - Replicating how it would be interacted with by users and potential attackers
+    - DAST tool simulates attacks; replicating how it would be interacted with by users and potential attackers
     - Basically, we are trying to emulate the hacker and trying to hack into or own application and systems
     - It does not require access to the code.
 Also called _Black Box Security Testing_
 - Scanning code once is not enough; applications are developed continuously and therefore need continuous testing and fixing.